Introduction To Rational Functions Definitions Flashcards | Channels for Pearson+

 The top part of a fraction, representing the dividend in a rational function.Denominator

-The bottom part of a fraction, representing the divisor and determining domain restrictions.Domain
+The bottom part of a fraction, whose value cannot be zero in a rational function.Domain

 The set of all real numbers for which a function is defined, excluding values that make the denominator zero.Domain Restriction

-A mathematical format used to describe the domain, specifying which values are included or excluded.Lowest Terms
+A mathematical format used to describe the domain, often written as x such that x does not equal certain values.Lowest Terms

-The simplest form of a rational function, achieved by factoring and canceling common factors in numerator and denominator.Factoring
+The simplest form of a rational function, achieved by factoring and canceling common factors in the numerator and denominator.Common Factor

-The process of expressing a polynomial as a product of its simpler components, often used to simplify rational functions.Difference of Squares
+A factor that appears in both the numerator and denominator, which can be canceled to simplify a rational function.Difference of Squares

-A special factoring pattern where a squared term is subtracted from another squared term, resulting in two binomial factors.Common Factor
+A special factoring pattern where an expression is written as a squared term minus another squared term, factored as (a+b)(a-b).Greatest Common Factor

-A factor that appears in both the numerator and denominator, which can be canceled to simplify a rational function.Real Number
+The largest factor shared by all terms in a polynomial, used to simplify expressions.Real Number

-Any value on the continuous number line, including both rational and irrational numbers, used in defining domains.Simplification
+Any value on the continuous number line, including both rational and irrational numbers, used in defining domains.Factoring

-The process of reducing a rational function to its most basic form by canceling common factors.Restriction
+The process of expressing a polynomial as a product of its factors to aid in simplification.Fraction

-A specific value that is not allowed in the domain due to causing division by zero in the denominator.Greatest Common Factor
+A mathematical expression representing the division of one quantity by another, central to rational functions.Restriction